square-one/square-one-cms/README.md

 * Atomic template (frontend)
 * Hathor template (administrator)
 * Sample data from installer

+#### Changes
+ * Updater system syncs with a new update feed for Square One
+ * Renamed to Square One
+ * Installer process no longer has sample data as an option

 ## This sounds great, but how do I get started?